boba-buba/ci/README.md

   --last-screenshot FILENAME.png
                         Where to store last screenshot.
-  --debug               Print debugging messages
+  --debug               Print debugging messages --two_network_drvs    Specify if HelenOS will run with two network drivers e1000 and ne2k.

 Typical invocation will use the following arguments:
   --image helenos.iso